Plinkon/Idle-Slayer-Hack-Menu/README.md

 Have Fun!

+### NOTICE:
-###NOTICE:I used locuslol's tutorial for this so I give him full credit.
+I used locuslol's tutorial for this so I give him full credit.